 We are currently testing the safety, tolerability, and anti-myeloma activity of ACTR087 used in combination with SEA-BCMA in adult patients with r/r multiple myeloma in a Phase I, multi-center, open-label clinical trial called ATTCK-17-01.
 The primary endpoints of this trial are recommended Phase II dose, DLTs, and incidence and severity of adverse events.
 Secondary endpoints are efficacy (as measured by ORR, DOR, PFS, OS), ACTR T cell persistence, level of inflammatory markers and cytokines, pre-treatment BCMA expression on multiple myeloma cells, and SEA-BCMA pharmacokinetics (as measured by plasma concentration of SEA-BCMA and anti-drug antibody titers).
 The trial is designed as a dose escalation trial, increasing levels of both ACTR087 and SEA-BCMA.
 A safe and effective dose of SEA-BCMA has not been previously defined in humans.
 ATTCK-17-01 is designed to identify both a dose of ACTR087 and SEA-BCMA in combination for use in subsequent clinical trials.
 Similar to ATTCK-20-03, an adaptive dose escalation study design is being used.
 Two ACTR087 and up to six SEA-BCMA dose levels may be studied in this trial.
 We submitted an IND in July 2017.
 The protocol was recommended by local IBCs for NIH waivers of RAC review, which NIH granted.
-We are currently enrolling and dosing patients in this trial and we expect to report preliminary safety and response data from ATTCK-17-01 in
+We are currently enrolling and dosing patients in this trial and we expect to report initial data from ATTCK-17-01 in the fourth quarter of 2018.
+As of March 7, 2018, one patient was enrolled in ATTCK-17-01 in the first dose level.
+The patient started treatment with SEA-BCMA at 0.03 mg/kg and is anticipated to receive an ACTR087 (40 x 106 ACTR T cells) infusion in April 2018.